This post was most recently updated on March 1st, 2020

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-A heavy infestation on these blood sucking bugs cause stress, resulting in a decline in condition.
+A heavy infestation of mites, ticks or fleas cause stress, resulting in a decline in condition.

 Fleas, lice and mites affect a range of livestock, including sheep, goats, poultry, pigs, rabbits and your dogs and cats.